flastar-fr/FlaPU2Engine/README.md

 This command will start downloading ImGui and all dependencies and then compile to execute.
 Same for the unit tests and launch ``xmake run tests``.
 Same as before, it will download this time the gtest package.
 All this configuration can be found in [the xmake.lua file](xmake.lua).

+I tested my program to compile with MCVS on Windows and gcc on Arch Linux.
+Both the main program and the tests work properly with both of the compilers / systems.
+However, for the tests, the gcc compiler returns me warnings, but it seems to be version related and I do not understand where is the issue so you might not have the issue.

 ## How to program ?
 With the ISA and some really basic knowledge of assembly, you should be able to program in my assembly language.